Symbol-Level Precoding Through the Lens of Zero Forcing and Vector Perturbation: A New Look at SLP

 \subsection{ZF is a Near-Optimal SLP for Very Large QAM Sizes}

 We showed in the preceding subsection that the optimal SLP scheme under the TTP minimization design~\eqref{eq:TTP_final} is a symbol-perturbed ZF scheme.
 In fact, we can even show that the optimal SLP scheme reduces to the basic ZF scheme---without symbol perturbations---under certain assumptions.
-Let us set the stage by assuming the following: \begin{Asm} The QAM order $L$ (cf. \eqref{eq:QAM_cons}) has $L\geq 2$; i.e., non-constant modulus QAM cases.
-Each user's symbol stream $s_{i,1},\dots,s_{i,T}$ has at least one symbol $s_{i,t}$ such that $| \Re(s_{i,t}) | < 2L - 1$ and $| \Im(s_{i,t}) | < 2L - 1$; that is, $s_{i,t}$ is an inner constellation point (ICP) of the QAM constellation. \end{Asm} \begin{Asm} The symbols $s_{i,t}$'s are independently and identically distributed (i.i.d.) and are uniformly distributed on the QAM constellation $\setS$. \end{Asm} \begin{Asm} The transmission block length $T$ tends to infinity. \end{Asm}
+Let us set the stage by assuming the following: \begin{Asm} The symbols $s_{i,t}$'s are independently and identically distributed (i.i.d.) and are uniformly distributed on the QAM constellation $\setS$. \end{Asm} \begin{Asm} The transmission block length $T$ tends to infinity. \end{Asm}

-The SLP design problem~\eqref{eq:TTP_ref} under Assumptions~\ref{Asm1}--\ref{Asm4} can be written as
+The SLP design problem~\eqref{eq:TTP_ref} under Assumptions~\ref{Asm2}--\ref{Asm4} can be written as